-- 3) Implement road closures needed to protect valuable mule deer habitats - 4) Increase road closure signage and enforcement - 5) Consider strategic road deactivations during forest development planning in high value mule deer habitats
+- 3) Implement road closures needed to protect valuable mule deer habitats - 4) Increase road closure signage and enforcement

-3.2.4 Improving Knowledge of Mule Deer Population Trends
+2.2.4 Improving Knowledge of Mule Deer Population Trends

 Hunter harvest statistics (kill per unit effort) have been the primary method for monitoring mule deer population trends; however this method may underestimate the rate of population decline and/or overestimate rate of population increase (Hatter 2001).
 Interpretations of harvest data are further complicated by changes to hunting regulations.
 Several Stratified Random Block (SRB) mule deer inventories have been attempted in the Kootenay Region to estimate population size using a sightability model; however this model was developed in relatively open habitat and is not believed to be accurate in forested winter ranges.
-An alternative to conducting SRB surveys is to use female survival and juvenile recruitment data to estimate population trend.
-This method has successfully predicted population trends of elk in the East Kootenay Trench and may be more cost-effective than repeated SRB surveys.
+An alternative to conducting SRB surveys is to use female survival and juvenile recruitment data as the index of trend, given mule deer populations generally follow a pattern of stable adult doe survival and variable fawn recruitment (Forrester and Wittmer 2012).
+This method has successfully predicted population trends of elk in the East Kootenay Trench and may be a more cost-effective approach than repeated SRB surveys.
 Roadside surveys are the most affordable means to collect population data but have shown limited effectiveness in monitoring population trends for deer (Collier et al. 2012).